garrett-waage/azure-cheap-fullstack-app/index.md

 Persistence Layer | NoSQL | Azure Storage Account Tables API

 ## Setting up AzureDevOps
-The one stop shop for a dev shop!
+The one stop dev shop!

 Navigate to https://dev.azure.com and follow the prompts.
 * Choose **Free With Github** to re-use your GitHub credentials.